Richard Tomlinson: The Big Breach

 Tomlinson moved to the Costa del Sol in Spain for 18 months from early 1996.
 Realising that a disgruntled former spy could be problematic for the agency, the aide-de-camp to the head of MI6 was enlisted to attempt to appease Tomlinson in February 1997.
 He offered him a £15,000 loan and a marketing job with Jackie Stewart's Formula One racing team, in return for a promise of silence.
 Tomlinson accepted the offer (he claims under duress) but retained the job for only a few months before he emigrated to Australia, where his younger brother lived.

 Tomlinson returned to Britain, and in October 1997 was arrested and accused of breaking the Official Secrets Act 1989, after delivering a seven-page synopsis of The Big Breach to the Australian office of Transworld, a British publisher.
 On 18 December 1997 he was sentenced to 12 months in prison after pleading guilty.

 In August 1998, after serving six months in prison and four months on probation, Tomlinson left the UK to live in exile.
 He set about completing The Big Breach, which was published in 2001 in Russia.
 The book alleged that MI6 had infiltrated the German Bundesbank with a mole, and that the Service had a special means of writing in invisible ink.
 Other revelations were already public knowledge, such as that MI6 recruits are trained at Fort Monckton in Hampshire, and that agents in the field often use the cover of being a journalist.

 After the Court of Appeal of England and Wales ruled in his favour, the book was made available in the UK.
-However following the publication, the British Government obtained a High Court order to confiscate all proceeds from the book, on the grounds that the government owned the copyright to anything written by Tomlinson.
+Following the publication, the British Government obtained a High Court order to confiscate all proceeds from the book, on the grounds that the government owned the copyright to anything written by Tomlinson.
 In September 2008, MI6 ended all legal objection to the publication of The Big Breach, released the proceeds from the publication to Tomlinson, and admitted that the organisation's previous legal actions against him were disproportionate.
-However, it still refused to reinstate him or compensate him for the loss of his career and pension.
+It still refused to reinstate him or compensate him for the loss of his career and pension.
 Since 2009, Tomlinson has been able to travel freely to the UK.